openfaas/openfaas.github.io/_posts/2019-07-29-plonk-stack.md

 dark_background: true
 ---

-You've heard of LAMP, JAM, and MEAN, but what's the PLONK stack, and why should you be considering it for your Cloud Native Applications?
+You've heard of [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)), [JAM](https://jamstack.org), and [MEAN](https://en.wikipedia.org/wiki/MEAN_(software_bundle)), but what's the PLONK stack, and why should you be considering it for your Cloud Native Applications?

 The PLONK stack combines the following Cloud Native technologies from the Cloud Native Landscape.
 In this blog post I'll walk you through each project and add details from my experience developing OpenFaaS with the community since 2016.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Introducing the PLONK! stack.<br><br>Probably fits in less than 1GB of RAM when used with k3s. <a href="https://twitter.com/PrometheusIO?ref_src=twsrc%5Etfw">@PrometheusIO</a> <a href="https://twitter.com/linkerd?ref_src=twsrc%5Etfw">@linkerd</a> <a href="https://twitter.com/openfaas?ref_src=twsrc%5Etfw">@openfaas</a> <a href="https://twitter.com/nats_io?ref_src=twsrc%5Etfw">@nats_io</a> <a href="https://twitter.com/kubernetesio?ref_src=twsrc%5Etfw">@kubernetesio</a> <a href="https://twitter.com/CloudNativeFdn?ref_src=twsrc%5Etfw">@CloudNativeFdn</a> <a href="https://twitter.com/Rancher_Labs?ref_src=twsrc%5Etfw">@Rancher_Labs</a> <a href="https://t.co/TMTtu2oRup">pic.twitter.com/TMTtu2oRup</a></p>&mdash; Alex Ellis (@alexellisuk) <a href="https://twitter.com/alexellisuk/status/1154385264925650950?ref_src=twsrc%5Etfw">July 25, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Out of the projects listed, four are CNCF-hosted.
+Out of the projects listed, four are hosted by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io).
 Of the CNFC projects, 2 are "graduated" and the other two are "incubating" and showing signs of graduation soon.
 In this post I'll explain what each of these CNCF projects lends to OpenFaaS, and how they can build a first-class FaaS or PaaS when combined.

 ### The projects